makebacappiello/product-feedback-app/README.md

 ---

 ### Test everything again... and again!
-1. Test all user flows:
+1. Now that your database, API, and frontend are all deployed to the internet, you can test all user flows:
    - Viewing all suggestions
    - Filtering the suggestions
    - Adding a suggestion